 What approach is being used to separate crops and wheels and to prevent extensive soil damage?

-In agriculture, it's essential to minimize soil compaction as it can decrease crop yields and damage the soil structure.
-One innovative approach being used to prevent extensive soil damage is Controlled Traffic Farming (CTF).
+In agriculture, minimizing soil compaction is crucial to maintain crop yields and preserve soil structure.
+One effective method to prevent extensive soil damage is Controlled Traffic Farming (CTF).

-This system has several benefits: it reduces soil erosion, enhances water absorption, and increases crop yield by reducing soil compaction.
-Moreover, it also improves efficiency by making field operations more predictable and manageable, thus saving energy, time, and costs.
+This system not only reduces soil erosion and enhances water absorption but also boosts crop yields by mitigating soil compaction.
+Additionally, it improves operational efficiency, making field activities more predictable and cost-effective, while saving energy and time.

 Future Perspectives on Energy Efficiency in Sustainable Agriculture